amanchokshi/EMBERS/docs/installation.rst

 These methods should install embers and the small collection of Python libraries that embers depends on.
 Using a virtual environment is suggested as it prevents errors from conflicting dependancies

+The embers package can now be imported with :samp:`import embers`

 Pyenv virtual environment
 -------------------------
 Ember supports Python 3.6-3.9.
 Using a :samp:`pyenv` environment is the cleanest route to the correct pthon version.
 Install pyenv with the instructions at `<https://realpython.com/intro-to-pyenv/>`_.
 Now, to install the correct version of python and make a virtual environment